turtlecoder/newman/README.md

 Notice that each method takes an implicit `HttpClient`, so you must declare your own implicit before you use any of the above listed DSL methods, or pass one explicitly.

-Each method listed above returns a Builder, which works in concert with the implicit methods defined in teh `DSL` package to let you build up a request and then execute it.
+Each method listed above returns a Builder, which works in concert with the implicit methods defined in the `DSL` package to let you build up a request and then execute it.

 # Executing Requests
 Once you have an instance of `com.stackmob.newman.HttpRequest`, you'll obviously want to execute it.
 There are 2 methods defined on all `HttpRequest`s that execute requests differently: